mvalentiner/Ambulnz/README.md

 # **Ambulnz**
 Ambulnz Code Challenge

 For this project, I utilized an exiting app I'm working on that plots places on a map.
-Lucky me, my app is ideal base app for this code challenge.

 For the app UI, I chose to model it after the Apple Maps app.
 To implement the UI, I used a third party framework called Pulley.
 It provides the sliding drawer that the user can drag open from the bottom of the screen.
 The drawer is where I put my search bar and search results, the main ocus of the code challenge.

 ## **To build**
+I last updated this project to use Xcode 10.2 and Swift 5.
 The project uses Carthage.
 Make sure you have it installed.
 In a bash shell, cd to the Ambulnz directory (the one with the Cartfile), and execute:
 	`carthage update --platform iOS`
 When it's done, in Xcode, select the scheme and device (or simulator) you want to run on, and build.
 If running on a device, you will need to set the team for code signing: `project file -> Ambulnz target -> General -> Code signing -> team.`